+Visiting York, England is a must-do for history lovers.
 A few years ago, just after my 2008 visit to the UK, I was telling a friend about my trip.
-He recommended the next time I was in the UK, that I’d visit his hometown of York -the medieval city located in the northern part of England.
+He recommended the next time I was in the UK, that I’d visit his hometown of York – the medieval city located in the northern part of England.

-I took his recommendation and during the UK honeymoon that my husband and I planned, we made sure to do a one-day stop in York, England.
+I took his recommendation and during the UK honeymoon that my husband and I planned, we made sure to do a one-day stop visiting York.
 Coming back from Edinburgh (see our photo post), we ended up in York in the late morning.
 Dropping off our luggage and checking into the luxurious 5-star Cedar Court Grand Hotel, we headed out to visit York Minster Cathedral.

 With no line-ups and a cheery welcome to take as many photos as we liked, we entered and stared in awe.
 Built in the 13th century, the Gothic-style architecture, the high vaulted ceilings and the many windows showcase the advanced skills and hard work that went into building such a beautiful place of worship… at at time when man didn’t have the same level of technology to use as we have today.